Inverse design of 3d molecular structures with conditional generative neural networks: Supplementary information

 We define a \emph{relative atomic energy} that describes whether the energy per atom of a 3d conformation is comparatively high or low with respect to other structures in the data set that share the same atomic composition:

 Here, $E(\mathbf{R}_{\leq{n}}, \mathbf{Z}_{\leq{n}})$ is the internal energy per atom at zero Kelvin of a molecular structure and $\hat{E}^Z(\mathbf{Z}_{\leq{n}})$ is the expected internal energy per atom of molecules with the same composition in the training data set.
-In fact, we predict $\hat{E}^Z(\mathbf{Z}_{\leq{n}})$ from the atomic composition with a linear regression model.
+A similarly normalized energy has been defined by \citet{zubatyuk2019accurate} for their neural network potential AIMNet.
+Analogous to their procedure, we predict $\hat{E}^Z(\mathbf{Z}_{\leq{n}})$ from the atomic composition with a linear regression model.
 The model maps from atomic concentration, i.e. the atomic composition divided by the total number of atoms in the system, to the internal energy per atom at zero Kelvin.
-In this way, we can compute the relative atomic energy even for structures with compositions that are not included in the training data.
+In this way, we can compute the relative atomic energy even for structures with compositions that are not included in the training data and treat molecules of different size and composition in a comparable and normalized manner.
+This allows our model to learn a relation between 3d conformations and their energy that can be transferred across compositions, as can be seen in our experiments where we sample low-energy $C_7O_2H_{10}$ isomers with a model that was trained solely on other compositions (see Figure~\ref{fig:4_isomers} in the paper).

 The internal energy of training structures is provided in QM9 as property "U0".
 For unrelaxed, generated structures we predict the internal energy with a SchNet model trained on QM9 as explained in the Methods (section~\ref{methods:prediction_of_properties}).
 For relaxed, generated molecules we use the internal energy calculated with the ORCA quantum chemistry package~\cite{Neese2012WCMS} (Supplementary Methods~\ref{supplement:dft}).
 Although we relax structures at the same level of theory as the training data , the internal energies obtained with ORCA have a systematic offset compared to the calculations used in QM9.
 Thus, we estimate this offset and add it to the calculated internal energy.
 For the relaxed low-energy $C_7O_2H_{10}$ isomers (results in Fig.~\ref{fig:4_isomers}b-d), we re-compute the internal energy of all $C_7O_2H_{10}$ isomers in QM9 with ORCA and take the average difference between the reported internal energies and the re-computed values to estimate the offset ($\sim-0.0064$ eV per atom).
 For the relaxed low-energy molecules with small HOMO-LUMO gap (results in Fig.~\ref{fig:5_gap_low_energy}) we re-compute the internal energy of 1000 randomly sampled structures from QM9 with ORCA and fit a linear regression model to predict the difference between reported internal energies and re-computed values from the atomic composition.
 This allows to estimate the offset between internal energies from ORCA and the training data for relaxed, generated molecules of arbitrary composition.